-(ii) Here, n = 3 so the element is in the third period.
-The element is in ‘p-block element’ because the last electron enters in the p-orbital.
-It contains 4 electrons in p-orbital.
+Ans.) (i) Here n = 3, so the element belongs to the third period.
+It is the ‘p-block element’ since the last electron occupies the p-orbital.
+There are 4 electrons in the p-orbital.

-= No. of s – block groups + No. of d – block groups + No. of p – block groups
+= Number of s–block groups + Number of d–block groups + Number of p–block groups

 = 2 + 10 + 4 = 16

-Thus, the given element is in the third period and sixteenth the group in the periodic table.
+Therefore, the given element is in the third period and a sixteenth group of the periodic table.
 Thus, the required element is Sulphur.

-= No. of s – block groups + No. of d – block groups
+= Number of s–block groups + Number of d–block groups

 = 2 + 2 = 4

-Thus, the given element is in the fourth period and fourth the group in the periodic table.
+Therefore, the given element is in the fourth period and fourth group of the periodic table.
 Thus, the required element is Titanium.

 Q-31) The first (∆iH1) and the second (∆iH2) ionization enthalpies (in kJ mol–1)and the (∆egH) electron gain enthalpy (in kJ mol–1) of a few elements are given below:

 Which of the above elements is likely to be :